Translate

 "What's not to like"?

 Just one little problem: I was located in Dorset, Southern England.
-After frantic letters to and from the Polish embassy, I was given access to all areas access for photography.
+After sending and receiving frantic letters to and from the Polish embassy, I was granted access to all areas for photography.

-Heathrow airport was a good place to start out on my journey, flying SABENA (Such A Bloody Experience Never Again) to Brussels, connecting to an onward flight bound for Warsaw and a continuing five-hour train journey to Gdansk and a little while later Gydnia.
+Heathrow Airport was a good place to start my journey, with a Sabena flight to Brussels.
+However, I had reservations due to my old days spotting civil airliners, when we had a saying for Sabena (Such A Bloody Experience Never Again) to Brussels, where I connected to an onward flight bound for Warsaw.
+I then took a five-hour train journey to Gdansk, followed by a short trip to Gdynia

 MiG-21 Bis Polish Navy